DN-debug/peux-os-sitebuild/src/pages/contributers.md

 *   Chase M -- My second Paypal donation came from Chase, who appreciated Peux OS for its immense customization.
 *   Marcos D -- My third PayPal donation came from Marcos, who appreciated the work done on Peux OS.
 *   Giuseppe C -- Pretty much a new user of Linux but he does have the urge to learn more.
 He donated to appreciate the help I did on few things to get him started.
+*   Stephen Ireland -- Your donation means a lot.
+I appreciate your help, thank you.

 > ***PILLARS***
 >